The 20 Best Major Depression Doctors Near Me

 English

-Wayne Drevets is a Psychiatrist in Tulsa, Oklahoma.
+Wayne Drevets is a Psychiatrist practicing medicine in Tulsa, Oklahoma.
 Dr. Drevets is rated as an Elite provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Bipolar Disorder (BPD), Schizophrenia, and Post-Traumatic Stress Disorder (PTSD).
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Bipolar Disorder (BPD), Schizophrenia, and Post-Traumatic Stress Disorder (PTSD).

 Elite in Major Depression